sanjaysaini2000/javascript-aspnetcore3-webapi/README.md

 dotnet run
 ```

-Now navigate to http://localhost:5001 to launch the application in browser.
+Now navigate to http://localhost:5000 to launch the application in browser.

+Check out my [article](https://sanjaysaini.tech/category/software-development/web-deployment/javascript/) on how to create this app.

+## Docker Support

+Docker image of this API is available at my docker Hub registory.
+You can pull the image from [javascript-aspnetcorewebapi](https://hub.docker.com/repository/docker/sanjaysaini2000/javascript-aspnetcorewebapi) repository.

 ## Built With